stocktwits/slate/source/index.html.md

 Error responses are rate limited against either the authenticated or unauthenticated rate limit depending on where the error occurs.
 Unauthenticated responses will typically return a HTTP 400 or 401 status code.

-Rate limits are applied to methods that request information with the HTTP GET or HEAD method.
+Rate limits are applied to endpoints that request information with the HTTP GET or HEAD method.
-Generally API methods that use HTTP POST to submit data to StockTwits are not rate limited.
+Generally API endpoints that use HTTP POST to submit data to StockTwits are not rate limited.
-Every method in the API documentation displays if it is rate limited or not.
+Every endpoint in the API documentation displays if it is rate limited or not.

 Actions such as publishing messages, sending direct messages, following and unfollowing users are not directly rate limited by the API but are subject to fair use limits.